Raisalis/capstone-openLogic/adminGuide.md

 Important Note: Proofs and Assignments must first both exist.

+1. Click "Add Proof" button.
-1. Select the Assignment that you wish to add a proof to from the Assignment dropdown list.
+2. Select the Assignment that you wish to add a proof to from the Assignment dropdown list.
-2. Selct the Proof that you wish to add to the Assignment from the Proof dropdown list.
+3. Select the Proof that you wish to add to the Assignment from the Proof dropdown list.
+4. Click "Add" button below the selectors.

+### Removing Proofs from an Assignment

-3. Click "Add Proof" button.
+1. Click "Remove Proof" button.
+2. Select the Assignment that you wish to remove a proof from from the Assignment dropdown list.
+3. Select the Proof that you wish to remove from the Assignment from the Proof dropdown list.
+4. Click "Remove" button below the selectors.

 ### Adding Assignments to a Class

 Important Note: Assignments and Classes must first both exist.

+1. Click "Add Assignment" button.
-1. Select the Class that you wish to add an assignment to from the Class dropdown list.
+2. Select the Class that you wish to add an Assignment to from the Class dropdown list.
-2. Select the Assignment that you wish to add to the Class from the Assignment dropdown list.
+3. Select the Assignment that you wish to add to the Class from the Assignment dropdown list.
+4. Clikc "Add" button below the selectors.

+### Removing Assignments from a Class

-3. Clikc "Add Assignment" button.
+1. Click "Remove Assignment" button.
+2. Select the Class that you wish to remove an Assignment from from the Class dropdown list.
+3. Select the Assignment that you wish to remove from the Class from the Assignment dropdown list.
+4. Click "Remove" button below the selectors.

-### Managing Class Assignments
+### Publishing Class Assignments

 After adding an Assignment to a Class, it will be "invisible" by default.
-To make an assignment visible to students:
+To make publish an assignment to students:

 1. Select a Class from the Class dropdown list.
 2. A list of Assignments for that Class will appear.
 Checked Assignments are visible to the class, and Unchecked Assignments are invisible to the class.
 Check and uncheck the boxes accordingly.
-3. Click "Edit Visibility" button.
+3. Click "Publish" button.